Sufflamen bursa: Human use and cultural significance

-The Lei Triggerfish have proven to be edible as well.
+Sufflamen bursa have proven to be edible as well.
 They have been described to have a sweet flavor somewhat similar to crab or grouper.
 Regardless if it is eaten raw or cooked and it’s generally discouraged to use seasoning because it’s already tasty.
 Like other foods, they’re generally used in bigger dishes as an ingredient such as sushi.
-Additionally, they’re eaten grilled, raw, or seared.
+Additionally, they are eaten grilled, raw, or seared.